qernal/openapi-chaos-go-client/docs/TokensAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiOrganisationsListRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiAuthTokensListRequest struct via the builder pattern

 Name | Type | Description  | Notes